cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 [[ TODO: Define which properties are provided by the hybrid KEMs in this document, and citations to the papers with the corresponding proofs. ]]

+All generic constructions in this document produce IND-CCA-secure KEMs when correctly instantiated concretely with cryptographic components that meet the respective security requirements.
+Any changes to the routines, including key generation/derivation, are not guaranteed to produce secure results.

 ## Other Considerations

 ### Domain Separation {#domain-separation}